andrew/ultimate-awesome/README.md

 - [awesome-adsorption](https://github.com/pauliacomi/awesome-adsorption) - Awesome list of open source tools that can help simulate, treat understand or disseminate adsorption data.
 - [awesome-raiden](https://github.com/raiden-network/awesome-raiden) - A curated list of resources, links, projects, tools and hacks on, for and around Raiden! .
 - [awesome-algorithm-cn](https://github.com/roseduan/awesome-algorithm-cn) - 精选了一系列很棒的学习或者练习算法的网址、项目等，受到 awesome-awesomeness 以及其他 awesome 系列项目的启发。.
+- [awesome-bolt12](https://github.com/Rsync25/awesome-bolt12) - A curated list of resources around BOLT12.
 - [Awesome-List](https://github.com/ryparker/Awesome-List) - A list of my favorite findings in the software industry. 🕶️.
 - [awesome-data-science](https://github.com/sayantansatpati/awesome-data-science) - Laundry List of Data Science  / ML /AI resources available online.
 - [awesome-memory-rl](https://github.com/schatty/awesome-memory-rl) - A curated list of awesome memory in reinforcement learning research materials.
 - [awesome-itsi](https://github.com/sduff/awesome-itsi) - A collection of awesome resources for Splunk IT Service Intelligence.
 - [blockchain-security-awesome](https://github.com/shakenetwork/blockchain-security-awesome) - 区块链安全专题智库.
-- [awesome-ai4chem](https://github.com/sherrylixuecheng/awesome-ai4chem) - Awesome AI for chemistry papers.
 - [awesome-pico8-clones](https://github.com/skyforce77/awesome-pico8-clones) - A curated list of Pico-8 clones.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-zephyr-rtos](https://github.com/Technoculture/awesome-zephyr-rtos) - Zephyr RTOS for building modular firmware.